‘Battle of New Orleans’ as statues removed

-- We know that, since 2015, the movement to pull down statues of major figures from the Confederate era has become a major talking point in the USA.
-We know that the mayor of New Orleans has ordered four monuments to be taken down.
+- That the movement to pull down statues of major Confederate figures has become a major talking point in the USA.
+And that the mayor of New Orleans has ordered four monuments to be taken down.
 However, there is still widespread opposition to such decisions.

 - What do we not know?

-- Whether the decision to remove the monuments will help or set back race relations, in a part of America haunted by the memories of slavery.
+- Whether removing the monuments will help race relations in an America haunted by the memories of slavery.

 - Dylann Roof

-- Several photos were found of Roof posing with emblems associated with white supremacy and with the Confederate battle flag.
-On January 10th this year, he was sentenced to death.
+- Roof posed with white supremacist symbols and the Confederate battle flag.
+In January this year he was sentenced to death.

 - Another such case was a dispute over a statue at Oriel College, Oxford University, of Cecil Rhodes, a British businessman and politician who was prime minister of Cape Colony in Africa.
 Students campaigned to remove the statue, and the Oxford Union voted to support them.
 The college’s governing body decided to retain the statue but to seek to provide a clear historical context to explain why it is there.